New ELWA Hospital launches a new era for Liberian healthcare

 Fankhauser reiterated the promise of quality care from the new hospital.

 "There's 50 years of history that leaves us as one of the most recognized names in healthcare in Liberia," Fankhauser said.
-"We're looking to provide the highest quality healthcare you can provide in Liberia and in doing so represent Christ in a way that honors him."
+"We're looking to provide the highest quality healthcare you can provide in Liberia and in doing so represent Christ in a way that honours him."

 "It's our hope that people come here and receive physical healing," said Liberian Joe Wankollie, who was the acting SIM Liberia Director during the Ebola epidemic and currently serves as the SIM Liberia Deputy Director.
 "We also desire for our patients to have an encounter with Jesus Christ in a meaningful way while they're here in the hospital."